What Is Tax Relief?

 What is the difference between a tax credit and a tax deduction?

 A tax deduction reduces taxable income, lowering the amount subject to taxation.
-On the other hand, a tax credit directly decreases the tax liability, providing a dollar-for-dollar reduction in taxes owed.
+A tax credit directly decreases the tax liability, providing a dollar-for-dollar reduction in taxes owed.

 Tax deductions lower the income on which taxes are calculated, while credits directly reduce the tax owed, offering more significant financial benefits.